uwegeercken/datagenerator2/README.md

 E.g. one may define the days of the week in a word list and in the configuration "saturday" with a weight of 10 percent and "sunday" with a weight of 10 percent.
 The other days "monday" to "friday" will then be assigned a weight of 16 percent so that the overall sum is 100 %.

 The datagenerator will then produce random data (pick random values from the word list) according to the weights assigned.
+In the example above "saturday" and "sunday" will occur less often in the generated number of rows then the other days, because they have a lower weight.

+## Processing steps
+First, the given yaml configuration file is analyzed for its correctness.
+The fields/attributes for which to generate random data are processed sequentially and build a row of data.
+The tool generates the desired number of rows.

+The data is then generated and stored in a local duckdb instance.

 last update: uwe geercken - uwe.geercken@web.de - 2023-05-28